Skip to main section

 Information Technology vs. Information Systems: What’s the Difference?

-The terms information technology and information systems are often used interchangeably in everyday conversations.
+The terms information technology (IT) and information systems (IS) are often used interchangeably in everyday conversations.
 After all, both are related to computer data, right?

-Nowadays, most IT folks have to interact with other people.
-Because their work is often vital to business operations, they have to be able to explain how the software and hardware they purchase, maintain, and develop can help meet business objectives.
-But the scope of IT does remain very much centered on machines and hardware and software, Hofkin observes.
-If you’re an introvert or prefer to work on projects mostly by yourself, IT is probably a better fit for you than IS.
+There’s an old stereotype that IT workers aren’t really “people persons.”
+And it’s true there are some IT jobs that may not require too much human interaction.
+But nowadays, many IT folks have to interact with other people.
+Because their work is often vital to business operations, they have to be able to explain how the software and hardware they purchase, maintain and develop can help meet business objectives.

-People who work in IS have to be more attuned to organizational goals, colleagues, and customers.
-IS professionals need to know how to manage a project and deal with different stakeholders.
-You can have the technical expertise required to do the job, but if you leave people feeling badly about their experience with you, you probably won’t get very far.
+People who work in IS have to be more attuned to organizational goals, colleagues and customers.
+IS professionals need to know how to manage a project and work with different stakeholders.
+Bleacher adds that you need to have the technical expertise required to do the job, but, in IS, you also need to have soft skills to be successful.
+Strong communication skills and strength in conflict management will go a long way in IS.

 Learn more about Strayer University’s information technology degree offerings.